In-Depth Step-by-Step Guide: How To Enable Encrypted Search In Google Chrome by default?

 STEP 1: Launch Google Chrome, go to MENU button on the right and click Settings

-STEP 2: In Search options press Manage search engines…
+STEP 2: Under section Search engines click on Manage search engines

-STEP 3: Let us examine original search engine settings: As we can see, there is already some presets like Google, Yahoo!, Bing (you may also have Ask and other search engines there).
-Google is, naturally set as default.
-But, it is not encrypted, it passes all the data to anyone this way (3rd party websites you visit and so on).
-As we can see, original query is a very long string that passes not only your keyword(s) you search for, but some other information like Client (your computer, browser etc.), Bookmark status and encoding (language settings, for simplicity).
+STEP 3: Let us examine original search engine settings: As we can see, there are already some presets like Google, Yahoo!, Bing (you may also have Ask and Yandex, along some other search engines there).
+Google is, naturally, default.
+In the past, this search was not encrypted unless the user was signed into Google Account (or Chrome), but these days Google exclusively encrypts this data.
+However, it still anonymously passes all the data to Google Analytics (3rd party websites that you visit – their owners are not capable identifying you), but this is still somewaht unclear grey area.
+In any case, as we can see, original query is a very long string that passes not only your query keyword(s) you search for, but some other information like Client (your computer, browser etc.) and other data, Bookmark status and encoding (language settings, for simplicity).

 ORIGINAL GOOGLE SEARCH QUERY:

-STEP 4: Click on the bottom section form to enter/set your new search engine:
+STEP 4: Click on the Add button enter/set new search engine:

 My advice is to enter some descriptive/natural name like “Google Encrypted Search” or similar, as for the keyword you may enter whatever you like, but “encrypted” should serve the purpose just perfectly.
 The last part is the most important one, in the 3rd box you should put this line:

-This is for default search page in English, if you prefer local Google page, you should change the two-letter “en” part hl=en into your own ISO 639-1 language code.
+This is for default search page in English, if you prefer local Google page in some other language, you should change the two-letter “en” part hl=en into your own ISO 639-1 language code.
 For example, spanish is es, italian is it, german is de, serbian is sr and so on, I think you’ve got the picture! :)

-Just don’t forget to press “DONE” button after this, otherwise the settings will not be saved!
+Just don’t forget to again press “ADD” button after this, otherwise the settings will not be saved!

 From now on, your search in Google Chrome will be always encrypted whether you are logged-in into Google Services or not.